OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 2. Set the token in a cookie (recommended), or the client-storage mechanism that your application uses.
 3. Remove the token from the URL and redirect the user to the password reset service.
 This ensures that protection against [referer leakage](https://portswigger.net/kb/issues/00500400_cross-domain-referer-leakage).
 4. Let the user create a new password and confirm it.
 Ensure that the password policy is applied.

+### One Time Password

+One Time Password (OTP) is the best method in order to implement a secure forgot password service that triggers as a 2FA functionality.

+The two most well-known methods are Time-OTP ([TOTP](https://tools.ietf.org/html/rfc6238)), or HMAC-OTP ([HOTP](https://tools.ietf.org/html/rfc4226)).
+The main difference is in the counter, where TOTP focuses on the Unix time, and HOTP has a counter that gets incremented on every user call to generate the OTP.

+For a better description of OTP generation, refer to the [MFA CS](Multifactor_Authentication_Cheat_Sheet.md#something-you-have), where the pros and cons of every implementation are provided.

+One implementation can be found over for [Authy](https://www.twilio.com/docs/authy/tutorials/two-factor-authentication-python-flask).
+If you don't want to rely on applications (such as Authy, Google/Microsoft Authenticator, etc.), there are libraries like pyotp, which helps the developer implement on their own any of the methods discussed in this section.

+> OTPs can be sent through other channels as well, such as emails and SMSs.
+[Various attacks and weaknesses](https://en.wikipedia.org/wiki/SIM_swap_scam) have been identified in SMS that it is [preferrable not to use them for OTPs](https://auth0.com/blog/why-sms-multi-factor-still-matters/).

 ### Security Questions